 Hitting five spots out of five is a 1,550-to-1 long shot, four out of five is 81-to-1 and three out of five is 11-to-1.
 The odds of going six for six are 7,752-to-1, while five out of six is 322-to-1 and four out of six is 34-to-1.

-For seven spots, a clean sweep will happen very rarely, at 40,978-to-1, but you are 18-to-1 to get at least four out of the seven.
+For seven Keno spots, a clean sweep will happen very rarely, at 40,978-to-1, but you are 18-to-1 to get at least four out of the seven.
 Eight out of eight is 230,114-to-1 against with an 11-to-1 chance of hitting at least four.
 Chances of hitting all the spots when picking nine or more numbers gets into the astronomical range.
 Many people like to play a middle amount of numbers, like seven, eight or nine.
 This allows a chance at a big price depending on the rules, but it can still result in a decent payout if you only catch a few spots.

-House Edge in Keno
+What is the House Edge in Keno?

 The House edge in keno will depend on the payout odds for each number of spots relative to their true odds.
 However, the worst edge is almost always for picking one spot, which is usually about a 25 percent edge for the House.
 Most other numbers of spots fall in the five percent to eight percent range.

-You should look at a few different keno sites to see which ones offer the best payout odds for the amount of spots you like to play.
+You should look at a few different keno sites to see which ones offer the best payout odds for the number of spots you like to play.
 This will result in the lowest House edge.

-Keno Odds Calculator
+Keno Odds Software

-A keno odds calculator is a gamblers tool for identifying his odds of winning.
+A keno odds calculator is a gambler’s tool for identifying his odds of winning.
 Basically what you do is input how many numbers you want to play, the calculator will do the rest of the work and tell you what your odds are.
 There are many different keno odds calculators that are available for use online, the vast majority of them are free to use.
 The way you interpret the odds is all up to you and your logic.

 Keno Odds Formula